 ORA-Guided Cataract Surgery

-This is a revolutionary and innovative technology called ORA (Optiwave Refractive Analysis) that allows your surgeon to analyze your eye and tailor your treatment, including the IOL power, during the cataract procedure.
+There is a revolutionary and innovative technology called ORA (Optiwave Refractive Analysis) that allows your surgeon to analyze your eye and tailor your treatment, including the IOL power, during your cataract surgery.

 ORA measurements are taken after the cataract is removed, when the surgeon has a clear view of your eye.
 This incredibly accurate, real-time display of your eye provides the surgeon with an unprecedented level of information about your eye and allows for the customization of the procedure to achieve the best possible visual outcome.

 Frequently Asked Questions

 There doesn’t seem to be any way to fully prevent cataracts from developing, as they are caused by changes in the tissue of the lens.
 The process that causes these changes isn’t fully understood.
 But there are some risk factors that increase the possibility of developing cataracts, so these could be some helpful ways to slow the development of cataracts in your eyes:

 - Quit Smoking — Smoking increases the risk for developing cataracts.

 - Manage health conditions that affect the eyes, such as diabetes and high blood pressure

 - Eat Better — Eating lots of fruits and vegetables ensures you get the wide variety of vitamins that keep your eyes healthy.
 They also have high amounts of antioxidants, which have been shown to possibly decrease the odds of developing cataracts.